Is Berkeley College Right for You?

 SEVEN-WEEK SESSIONS

-Seven-week session students are charged no differently than semester students.
-Students registered for full-time (12-18) credits for the semester can be in 15-week classes, or a combination of 15-week classes and seven week sessions, or seven week sessions only.
-If registered for 12 credits or more, students will be charged the full-time rate of $14,450.
-If students are registered for less than 12 credits, then the tuition will be $955 per credit.
-All charges will be applied to the student’s account at the start of the term, and will be adjusted if the student fails to attend session II.
+Students in a seven-week session are charged no differently than semester students.
+Students registered for full-time (12-18) credits for the semester can be in 15-week classes, or a combination of 15-week classes and seven-week sessions, or seven-week sessions only.
+If registered for 12 credits or more, students will be charged the full-time rate of $15,100.
+If students are registered for fewer than 12 credits, then the tuition will be $985 per credit.
+All charges will be applied to the student’s account at the start of the term and will be adjusted if the student fails to attend session II.
 Students attending Session II only will be charged at the start of that session.

 Click for information on Certificate Program Tuition and Fees.